 Mortgage valuations can give you a rough idea of whether you are paying too much (or tool little!) for a property.

-However, as a type of property survey, it is very limited in scope – only likely to uncover obvious, visible defects as part of a brief inspection.
+However, as a type of property survey, it is very limited in scope and is only likely to uncover obvious, visible defects as part of a brief inspection.

-Homebuyer's or full structural surveys can give protection by alerting you to potential problems before you buy.
+A homebuyer or full structural survey can give protection by alerting you to potential problems before you buy.
 The result of an in-depth survey could lead you to back out of an unwise purchase, or give you the bargaining power to go in with a lower offer.

 Many of us don't opt for a more in-depth survey and rely on the mortgage valuation.
-But down the line, this could prove a costly decision…
+But this could prove to be a costly decision further down the line...

 Mortgage valuations don't take long – approximately 15-30 minutes.
 They do not go into anything more than superficial depth when considering the condition of the property.

 The mortgage valuation is for the benefit of the mortgage lender.
 It is designed to give enough information for the lender to decide whether the property is safe to lend on, and up to what amount.
 Though you may pay for the report, you may not get a copy or even see what the surveyor has written.

 The valuation is based on the surveyor's knowledge of comparable prices in the locality.
 It may also give a "minimum reinstatement value", which is the amount of money it would take to rebuild the property from scratch, should it ever be necessary.
 Later on, the mortgage lender will ask to see evidence that a suitable buildings insurance policy is in place, together with confirmation that you are covered for the minimum reinstatement value.

 You shouldn't solely rely on your mortgage valuation if you are buying a property.
 This becomes more important the older the property is.